Kate Racculia

-Kate Racculia is an American author whose novels include Bellweather Rhapsody (Houghton Mifflin Harcourt, 2014), This Must Be the Place (Henry Holt and Company, 2010), and Tuesday Mooney Talks to Ghosts: An Adventure, 2019.
+Kate Racculia (born 1980) is an American author whose novels include Bellweather Rhapsody (Houghton Mifflin Harcourt, 2014), This Must Be the Place (Henry Holt and Company, 2010), and Tuesday Mooney Talks to Ghosts: An Adventure, 2019.
 Her work has been described as "an artful mix of genres" but she has also been classified as a mystery novelist.
 She is a 2015 recipient of the Alex Awards.